Substance Abuse

 • Do they have a plan to adapt the treatment to the changing needs of the patient?

 • How long will it take?
-Research shows that inpatient treatment should last at least 3 months.
+Research shows that inpatient treatment should last at least three months.

 For more information, talk to your doctor or social worker or visit: